Personality Test

 Determining Your MBTI Type Test

-This brief self-report measure uses the Myers-Briggs Type Indicator (MBTI) typology to provide an approximate profile of preference patterns.
-It is designed for rapid, introductory screening rather than comprehensive personality assessment.
+This brief self-report measure uses the Myers-Briggs Type Indicator (MBTI) typology to provide an approximate profile of personality preference patterns.
+Developed by Heidi Priebe (2015), it is designed for rapid, introductory screening rather than comprehensive psychological assessment.
+It is widely used as an accessible personality test for adults seeking a structured framework to better understand their cognitive preferences, communication style, and behavioral tendencies.

 The questionnaire includes 36 items and typically takes about 7 minutes to complete.
-Items sample everyday tendencies aligned with four dichotomies (Extraversion-Introversion, Sensing-Intuition, Thinking-Feeling, and Judging-Perceiving), yielding an estimated best-fit type.
+Items sample everyday tendencies aligned with four dichotomies:

 Author: isabel-briggs-myers, katharine-c-briggs